Tropical Storm Pulasan

 Shanghai, China in the Crosshairs

-"Pulasan" is now heading towards Shanghai, marking the second storm to hit the city in under a week, following the intense Typhoon "Bebinka".
+"Pulasan" is now heading towards Shanghai, marking the second storm to hit the city in under a week, following the intense "Bebinka".
 While Pulasan is not as intense as its predecessor, it poses a significant concern for the region due to the potential for further damage.
-Shanghai is still recovering from the aftermath of Typhoon "Bebinka", and the added stress of another storm could exacerbate the existing damage.
+Shanghai is still recovering from the aftermath of "Bebinka", and the added stress of another storm could exacerbate the existing damage.

 According to the latest forecast, Pulasan is expected to make landfall south of Shanghai on Thursday, September 19.
 The storm's impact on China is heavily dependent on its track and position relative to its center of circulation.
 Meteorologist Robert Speta emphasized that even a small deviation in the storm's track could result in significant changes to the severity of the impact.